 so forth.
 Is there any in particular that you prefer?

 I like them all.
 I like any attempt to pass on history and reality through an intuitive process.

 I hope I will create more and better artworks.
 Besides, I wish that my efforts will lead to a better understanding of Chinese art values.

-More information: Liu Bolin's website
+More works and information: Liu Bolin's website